Celtics vs. Bucks odds, prediction, spread, time: 2026 NBA picks for March 2 from advanced model

 SportsLine's model has simulated Bucks vs. Celtics 10,000 times and is going Over on the total (215.5 points).
 Four of the last five matchups between these teams have gone over this total, and the Bucks have leaned over in recent contests this season.
 Milwaukee has eclipsed the O/U in three of its last four outings as its defense has struggled, as the team has allowed 120.4 points over its last five games overall.

-The Over is 5-2 across Milwaukee's last seven home games, while Boston brings one of the league's most efficient offenses into Milwaukee.
-The Celtics are second in offensive rating, third in made 3-pointers per game and average the fewest turnovers.
-While Jaylen Brown is projected to be this game's leading scorer with nearly 30 points, more Bucks (seven) are forecasted to reach double-figures than Celtics (four).
-A total of 225 points are scored, per the simulations, with the Over clearing in 68% of simulations in an A-rated pick.
+The Over is 5-2 across Milwaukee's last seven home games, while Boston brings one of the league's most efficient offenses into Milwaukee, though the loss of Brown does hurt that.
+A total of 225 points are scored, per the simulations, with the Over clearing in 68% of simulations.

 How to make Bucks vs. Celtics picks

-It also says one side of the spread hits more than 60% of the time.
+It also says one side of the spread hits well over 60% of the time.
 You can head to SportsLine to see the model's NBA picks.

-So who wins Celtics vs. Bucks, and which side of the spread hits more than 60% of the time?
+So who wins Celtics vs. Bucks, and which side of the spread hits well over 60% of the time?
 Visit SportsLine now to see which side of the Bucks vs. Celtics spread to back, all from the model that has returned well over $10,000 on top-rated NBA picks, and find out.